hunar4321/reweight-gpt/README.md

 # Reweight GPT

 An alternative to the self-attetnion mechanism in Tranformer achitechture.
-It uses learnable lateral connections to reweight the inputs instead of the self-attention mechanism (as illustrated below).
+It uses learnable lateral connections to reweight the inputs directly instead of the self-attention mechanism (as illustrated below).
 To learn more about the method, watch this video (from 41:26): https://youtu.be/l-CjXFmcVzY